ubccr/hpc-toolset-tutorial/ondemand/README.md

 You'll need to specify the script's queue_name as the partition like so.
 The `script` is the logical "script" we're submitting to the scheduler.
-And the `queue_name` is the field of the script that will specify the queue. (in SLURM parlance it's called partition, so that's why we're calling it partition, but OnDemand does this translation at lower layer).
+And the `queue_name` is the field of the script that will specify the queue.
+(OnDemand knows how to translate it from queue_name into partition for SLURM).

 ```yaml
 script: